AmondoVagyok/RaC-3-UYA-AP-Poptracker/README.md

 ## Installation

-Just download the lastest build and put in your packs folder (zipped or unzipped work either way).
+Just click on the green "Code" button at the top of the github page and select "Download ZIP".
+Afterwards, place the ZIP in your packs folder (zipped or unzipped work either way).

 The packs folder can be under `USER/Documents/PopTracker/packs`, `USER/PopTracker/packs` or `APP/packs`, where `USER` stands for your user directory and `APP` for the PopTracker installation directory.